 - Bachelor of History and Literature (Honours), Harvard University

-Dr. Barrett has extensive experience and expertise in methodological development and engagement with relational ways of being with the more than human.
-She has deep relations with Indigenous Advisors, and both theoretical and practical expertise in cognitive justice education.
-Her long-term vision and collaborative processes have built her program of research into a strong place of acceptance within the University of Saskatchewan and at Beardy’s-Okemasis First Nation.
+Dr. Barrett is an interdisciplinary scholar with extensive experience and expertise in methodological development and engagement with relational ways of being with the more-than-human.
+She has deep relations with Indigenous Advisors, theoretical and practical expertise in Transformative Sustainability Learning, and emerging expertise in intuitive forms of Interspecies Dialogue (i.e. animal-human).

 News and Media

 Dr. Barrett will be presenting at the following conference(s):

 A free, public-outreach event to share perspectives and explore the animal-human relationship, including the use of animals for research and teaching.